Travelling by train in France

 Worried about using Eurotunnel?

-Understandably some people are worried about using Eurotunnel, especially after the fire which happened shortly after the tunnel opened; however our experience is that you don’t get claustrophobic at all.
+Understandably some people are worried about using Eurotunnel, however our experience is that you don’t get claustrophobic at all.
 You drive your car into the train and sit inside it for the duration.
 You don’t have any sense of being in a tunnel.
 If you wish you can get out of your car and have a walk around.
 One word of warning: although there are toilets on board, there aren’t so many of them, so use them early in the crossing, if at all.

 For a holiday in Paris travelling there by Eurostar is excellent if you live within easy reach of London; it whisks you from London’s magnificently refurbished London St. Pancras International Station into the middle of Paris at the Gare du Nord in just two and a quarter hours.
 St. Pancras mainline station has excellent connections from around England, particularly the north of the country; there is also quality retailing, cafés and eateries, not forgetting the worlds longest champagne bar!
 This really is a much better way to relax on your way to Paris than travelling by air as the latter normally involves arriving in Paris’ Charles de Gaulle airport which is situated on the outskirts of the city to the north east of the capital.